Inspirations for James Bond: Literary inspirations

 Another inspiration for the James Bond spy novels may have come from the writings of William Le Queux, who wrote related novels between 1891 and 1931; inspiration for the James Bond spy films, on the other hand, may have come from the early silent films of German director Fritz Lang, including the 1922 film Dr. Mabuse the Gambler, and the 1928 film Spione.
-Somewhat related, Gert Fröbe, who played the chief prosecutor investigating Dr. Mabuse in the more recent German spy films, The Thousand Eyes of Dr. Mabuse (1960), The Return of Doctor Mabuse (1961) and The Testament of Dr. Mabuse (1962), later played the role of Auric Goldfinger in the 1964 James Bond spy film Goldfinger.

 Inspiration for "007"

 The 007 number assigned to James Bond may have been influenced by any number of sources.
 In the films and novels, the 00 prefix indicates Bond's discretionary "licence to kill", in executing his duties.

-Bond's number—007—was assigned by Fleming in reference to one of British naval intelligence's key achievements of World War I: the breaking of the German diplomatic code.
+Bond's number - 007 - may have been assigned by Fleming in reference to one of British naval intelligence's key achievements of the First World War: the breaking of the German diplomatic code.
 One of the German documents cracked and read by the British was the Zimmermann Telegram, which was coded 0075, and which was one of the factors that led to the US entering the war.
-Subsequently, if material was graded 00 it meant it was highly classified and, as journalist Ben Macintyre has pointed out, "to anyone versed in intelligence history, 007 signified the highest achievement of British military intelligence."
+Subsequently, if material was graded 00 it meant it was highly classified and, as journalist Ben Macintyre has pointed out, "to anyone versed in intelligence history, 007 signified the highest achievement of British military intelligence".

-John Dee, who was accused of spying for the crown, signed his letters to Elizabeth I, Queen of England between 1558 and 1603, with a "007" symbol, marking them thereby as personal – destined for her majesty's eyes only.
+It has also been noted that one of the agents of Elizabeth I, John Dee, would often sign off his letters to the queen with '007'.
+Dee often worked with spymaster Francis Walsingham, going undercover.
+Author Richard Deacon, an acquaintance of Ian Fleming, called Dee "James Bond of Tudor times" and it has been suggested that the '00' in Dee's signature code indicated a pair of eyes, indicating to the Queen that the letter was "for your eyes only".